punit-naik/sql-batcher/README.md

 # sql-batcher

-A Clojure library designed to run large sql updates in batches
+A Clojure library designed to run large sql updates/deletes in batches

 ## Rationale

-FIXME
+If an update/delete query is doing a large table scan and spanning a large number of rows, that table could be blocked for a potentially very long time.
+To avoid this, we run our update/delete queries in batches of relatively small sizes, based on the primary key(s) of the table to on which the updates/deletes are supposed to run.
+More info in this article - http://mysql.rjweb.org/doc.php/deletebig

 ## Usage